 All local school districts have the option to impose taxes sufficient to generate revenues up to 15 percent over those generated under base SEEK.
-Districts with assessed property per pupil less than 150 percent of the statewide average (set at \$637,000 for the 2006-2008 biennium) receive funds from the state sufficient to garner revenues from these additional taxes equal to those generated if their per pupil property wealth was actually 150 percent of the statewide average.
+Districts with assessed property per pupil less than 150 percent of the statewide average (projected at \$587,000 for the 2004-2006 biennium) receive funds from the state sufficient to garner revenues from these additional taxes equal to those generated if their per pupil property wealth was indeed 150 percent of the statewide average.
 In other words, the state guarantees an additional local levy will produce the same revenue in property-poor districts as would be produced in richer districts.
 The local tax levied under this provision is not subject to voter recall.